Ballochmyle Viaduct

 The Ballochmyle Viaduct is the tallest extant railway viaduct in Britain.
 It is 169 ft high, and carries the railway over the River Ayr near Mauchline and Catrine in East Ayrshire, Scotland.
 It carries the former Glasgow and South Western Railway line between Glasgow and Carlisle.

 Designed by John Miller, the viaduct was built in the 1840s for the Glasgow, Paisley, Kilmarnock and Ayr Railway Company.
 Work commenced on its construction during March 1846; it was built under contract by Ross & Mitchell and William McCandlish was the resident engineer.
 It is built of local red sandstone and stronger stone sourced from Dundee was used for the arch rings.
-On completion on 2 March 1848, the viaduct had the largest masonry arch in the world and remains amongst the largest ever been constructed.
+On completion on 2 March 1848, the viaduct had the largest masonry arch in the world and remains amongst the largest ever to be constructed.